jz-myproduct/MyProduct-app/README.md

 # MyProduct

 Open-source product management tool.
-Collect custom feedback, prioritize new features and share plans with your users!
+Collect customer feedback, prioritize new features and share plans with your users!

 Try the app on https://myproduct.janzabloudil.cz/!